 To emphasize the importance of lessons, we often get the opportunity to repeat them.
 Sometimes this is because you missed the object of the learning opportunity.
 Or perhaps you wanted to emphasize the learning aspect (see Article One).

 Unfortunately, sometimes lessons are repeated for no reason at all.
 This spiritual experiment has several known flaws built into the chaos factor.
 And, sometimes, we repeat lessons because of the Synchronicity Programming Error.

 Some people are just addicted to unpleasant experiences.
 That’s why we like scary movies.
 You may be attracted to the wrong type of people because they mirror something in you?
 It’s up to you to figure this stuff out during the experiment.

 Your decisions result in a variety of intended and unintended consequences.
 Since this experiment has continually changing variables, there’s no way for you to get it right every time.
 Isn’t that great!
 It’s important to remember.
 There are no mistakes.
 There is simply a continuing litany of lessons (see Article One, Three, and Four and, of course, the Synchronicity Programming Error)

-We know this article as “the awareness catch.”
-You must be “aware” to learn and understand the lessons fully (see Articles One and Four).
+We know this Article as “the awareness catch.”
+You must be “aware” to thoroughly learn and understand the lessons (see Articles One and Four).
 Lessons and learning opportunities come in a variety of different ways.
 Some are clear, and some are not.

 That means, if you aren’t aware enough to understand the lesson, you will keep repeating it until you finally “wake up.”
 There is no part of the experiment that does not contain instruction of some sort.
 You may as well awaken and make the most of this fantastic learning opportunity.